manprit619/amazon-clone/README.md

 Do create a new account.

-for eg try with the below details:
+for eg try with the given details:
 Email: manprit61@amazon.com
 Password: 123456